 You deserve the relief that comes with feeling heard, knowing answers, understanding yourself, and having a plan for how to get better.
 If you are interested in learning how we can answer your questions and stop feeling so worried, schedule your free 15 minute call here now to find out how !
 If you don’t see a time that works for you leave a message at 208-843-3149 and I’ll get back to you as soon as possible.

 Need to know a little more about me first?
 I’m a licensed psychologist with a PhD in School Psychology from the University of Missouri.
-My training and passions are heavily focused on the impact of bad or scary experiences (you might call it trauma), emotional and behavioral problems such as anxiety and anger outbursts, and being a culturally competent and empathic professional.
+My training and passions are heavily focused on the impact of bad or scary experiences and relationships (you might call it trauma), emotional and behavioral problems such as anxiety and anger outbursts, and cultural diversity.
 I’ve been learning Spanish since middle school and became fluent while studying abroad and living with a host family in Valdivia, Chile.
 The large majority of evaluations I’ve done have a question about trauma or negative life experiences and their impact.
+I also have a lot of experience evaluating for Autism, mood disorders, personality disorders, and psychosis.
 I’m passionate about making sure people aren’t getting the wrong diagnosis because someone overlooked trauma, culture, or context.
-I’m also picky about using the right tests for the right person.
-I’m honest, but nice about it.
-I love doing evaluations for immigration purposes and have testified in immigration court.
-Maybe I should be intimidated by court but I’m not, probably because I’m married to a passionate attorney.
-If you see me outside of the professional world I might be enjoying karaoke, biking, practicing yoga, running after my energetic kiddo, or just being a bit of an introverted nerd.
+This means I am thorough and picky about using the right tests for the right person and the right questions.
+I’m not going to hide the truth from you about what I’m thinking about will even check in with you about my thoughts during our process.

 Banner photography taken and provided by Michael Carney